agentmodels/agentmodels.org/chapters/02-webppl.md

 ---
 layout: chapter
 title: Overview of WebPPL: the language of this tutorial
-description: WebPPL is a functional subset of Javascript with primitives for sampling from random variables and for Bayesian inference.
+description: "WebPPL is a functional subset of Javascript with primitives for sampling from random variables and for Bayesian inference."
 ---